Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/ConcurrencyMultithreading.md

 By implementing the Clonable interface and overriding the clone() method, you can create a deep copy of the objects.
 Within the clone() method we perform deep copy of all field, including the referenced objects.

-S - Single Responsibility Principle - Class should have a single responsibility or purpose.
-O - Open-Close Principle - Classes and module should be open for extension and closed for modification.
-It means that you shoulld be able to extend the behaviour of a class without modifying its exustingcde.
-We can apply this by using abstration , interfaves and inheritance.

-L - Liskov Constitution PRinciple - The LP states that the object if the suerclass should be replacale with ojects of the subclass without affescting the correctness of the program.

-I - Interface Segrefation Principle - ISP states that client should not be forces to depend oninterace thet dont use.

-D - Dependency Inversion Priciple - DIP - The high level modules or classes should bot depend on low level modules or classes directly.

 ### Difference between sleep and wait in multithreading.